Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Ethnicity

 Ethnicity is a term that refers to social groups with a shared history, sense of identity, geography and cultural roots which may occur despite racial differences.
 Ethnicity shapes a group's culture - food, language, music, and customs.
 We all have an ethnicity, but the term is often used only in reference to persons of Hispanic or Latino ethnicity versus those of non-Hispanic/Latino ethnicity.
-See also Race. [more on race and ethnicity measurement and coding...]
+See also Race. [visit the HELP page on race and ethnicity measurement and coding...]

 Evaluation